 'I've just listened to your song "Make Life worth Living Again" and wanted to tell you how much I loved it.
 I had tears in my eyes at the end! ,,,the style reminds me of Abba's...it covers all about the world we live in today and how much better we would be if we all loved again...I absolutely loved it!
 Penny Evans, singer

 Thanks Glenys and Penny.
-And I'm about to embark on a songwriting course run by the University of Sheffield while I'm in lockdown.
+And I've just finished a songwriting course run by the University of Sheffield while I'm in lockdown.

 my student background

 I studied at the Manchester School of Music, where I also studied drama.
 My teachers were concert pianists Richard Greatorex, Robert O'Neill, Vincent Billington and the wonderful Robert Gregory, who studied with Theodore Leschetizky in Vienna.

 Theordore Leschetizky (1830-1915) was a Polish piano teacher and composer, who studied with composer Carl Czerny in Vienna.
 Czerny was a pupil of Beethoven.
 Leschetizky began teaching aged 15.
 His students became renowned internationally, including Paderewski, Schnabel, Moiseiwitsch, and Witgenstein.
 His students passed on The Leschetizky Method and techniques to their students who have also passed them on.